BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 TODO:
 * Obviously, this is where the Segwit work starts.
 * Also: Fees.
 There was some question of if mintxfee is still current, or if paytxfee should be used.
 I haven't seen any evidence of obsolence, but it'd be good to check this and make sure we're still on the best practices.
+* Also: sendall as an alternative

 # 4.1: Sending Coins the Easy Way